Noah's Ark silver coins: Silver Proof Sets

 The proof edition is limited to 2,000 pieces.
 The Armenian Central Bank distributes 1,000 and the other 1,000 of them are sold in the European market by dealers.
 The coins in the European market are sold as a set in the sizes of 1 oz, 1/2 oz and 1/4 oz.
 The coins are numbered on the shiny spots of the edge.

 2017 Gold Proof Coins

 In 2017 the coin received its accolade – it was issued for the first time as a gold collector's coin in proof quality.
 These strictly limited gold coins were minted with a purity of 999.9 gold, and packed in attractive boxes.
 Each individual coin carries a fine number engraving on the obverse side and was delivered with a certificate of authenticity.

 This exclusive edition was produced in one of Germany's most modern mints, using the finest gold granules of certified origin.
-The Quality, fineness and fine weight are monitored and guaranteed by the Armenian Central Bank.
+The quality, fineness and fine weight are monitored and guaranteed by the Armenian Central Bank.

-In addition to the individually packed coins, a special edition coin set limited to 50 pieces was released.
-It contains all 4 coins with the same number, but was sold out after a very short time.
+In addition to the individually packed coins, a special edition 4-coin set limited to 50 pieces was released.